 Photo by Innerbody Research

 Some of the products, like over-the-counter (OTC) arousal topicals or gels, can also be used simply because you want to enhance your sexual experience.
 Prescription topicals, like Wisp’s OMG!
-Cream, though, are typically for those struggling with distressing sexual symptoms.
+Cream, though, are typically intended for those struggling with distressing sexual symptoms.
 (The Wisp online consultation quiz specifically asks if you’ve been experiencing a lower interest in sex than usual or difficulty reaching orgasm.)

 At varying times and for many reasons, including the hormonal changes of menopause, women and AFAB individuals may notice that their libido has dropped and their desire for sex is much lower than it used to be.13 Fortunately, there are a few generally safe and effective female arousal products on the market.

-These products take on a few different forms — supplements, gels or topicals, and prescription medications — each with their own way of working to try and rectify your concerns.
+These products take on a few different forms — supplements, gels or topicals, and prescription medications — each with its own way of working to try and rectify your concerns.
 But how exactly do they work?

 Female libido support supplements often tout being an “all-natural” approach to treating sexual concerns.
 These supplements generally contain herbal and botanical ingredients, vitamins and minerals, or organic compounds, like amino acids.
 Some, including HerSolution, may use synthetic forms of hormones, like DHEA and melatonin.